indico/indico-user-docs/user_guide/conference_abstract_review.md

 ### As an abstract Reviewer

-From the event display view, as an event manager, with a Reviewer role, click on the Reviewer area, see the tracks you are a Reviewer of, hover over the area, see how many tracks contain Abstracts pending for Review, click on the track.
+From the event display view, as an event manager with a Reviewer role, click on the Reviewer area.
+See the tracks you are a Reviewer of, hover over the area, see how many tracks contain Abstracts pending for Review, click on the track.

 Click on the Abstract’s name.